Pros and cons of taking over car lease payments

 Potentially high wear-and-tear costs

-There are three primary fees that come along with a lease takeover: lease transfer, credit application and disposition fees.
-According to Swapalease, you can expect these fees to cost anywhere from $395 to $895.
-Be sure to find out the specifics of these fees before agreeing to the lease assumption.
+Three primary fees come with a lease takeover: lease transfer, credit application and disposition fees.
+According to Swapalease, you can expect lease acquisition fees to cost anywhere from $395 to $895.
+The acquisition fee may have been bundled into the monthly lease payment.
+Be sure to learn the specifics of these fees before agreeing to the lease assumption.
+Also, look up lease regulations in your state, as some states require the same taxes for a lease takeover as they would for a purchase.

 How to assume a car lease

-Lessees who want to hand over their leases turn to websites like Swapalease, LeaseTrader and QuitALease to find someone to assume that role.
+Lessees who want to hand over their leases often list their leases on websites like Swapalease, LeaseTrader and QuitALease.
 You can also reach out to the leasing company.
 They may be able to give recommendations or even help connect you with a potential lessee.

 The bottom line

-If you do decide to assume a lease, keep in mind that the responsibility you are taking over is greater than a typical auto lease due to the history of the original driver.
+If you decide to assume a lease, remember that the responsibility you are taking over is greater than a typical auto lease due to the history of the original driver.
 You will be responsible for the rest of the payments on the car, including any damage or fees incurred by the original lessee.
 Shop around and compare different options before signing any agreements.
+Before you take over a car lease, check the vehicle history and calculate what you’d pay if you bought or leased the car yourself.